nikgamerz2/student-diary/readme.txt

           open terminal and run the .sh file

 2.windows- download and extract the zip file
-           open powershell as administrator and install WSL (windows subsystem for Linux) using wsl --install run the .sh file
+           open powershell as administrator and install WSL (windows subsystem for Linux) open nano and copy n paste the code and run

 3. Mac os- not supported till 2032.